andychien009/csv-reorder/README.md

 arguments to see a preview {--data-file, --data-file-sep, --def-file, --def-file-sep}

-Once satisified with the overview of the output, supply the {--out-file} flag and and the output file to produce the re-ordered file
+Once satisfied with the overview of the output, supply the {--out-file} flag and and the output file to produce the re-ordered file

 ## Arguments Input